Niklas974/beautiful-jekyll/_posts/2020-01-05-tajikistan3.md

 ![Lake Karakul][img11] Lake Karakul

 One of the brdiges on the road had recently crashed leaving only a water crossing.
-The british guys had warned us about the evening before and even in Ioverlander there was a warning posted about it.
+The british guys had warned us about the evening before and even in iOverlander there was a warning posted about it.
 Rivers and creeks in this area seem to vary in size during daytime, even the small creek we had camped at the two nights before was carrying water in the morning.
 Luckily we arrived at a time where the water crossing was easily manegeable.
 A solo rider was not as lucky the evening before.